pipelinelabo/datalaiq-wiki/scripting/anko.md

 ## Package restrictions

 Some packages have functions that are potentially dangerous to export via a scripting language.
-Gravwell restricts certain package exports to a subset of those available in the full package.
+DatalaiQ restricts certain package exports to a subset of those available in the full package.
 Below is a list of all package restrictions, if any, for each package.

 ### crypto/md5